Research focus

 Project focus

-The project IKILeUS aims to bundle the existing expertise of many collaborating departments on AI in order to both communicate AI to the breadth of the student body in an interdisciplinary view and to use AI-based technologies in teaching to relieve the burden on teachers and to improve teaching.
-The topics will be addressed with a focus on specific courses and software solutions, while at the same time looking at further potential of other user groups and areas.
+The project IKILeUS aimed to bundle the existing expertise of many collaborating departments on AI in order to both communicate AI to the breadth of the student body in an interdisciplinary view and to use AI-based technologies in teaching to relieve the burden on teachers and to improve teaching.
+The topics were addressed with a focus on specific courses and software solutions, while at the same time looking at further potential of other user groups and areas.

 Duration